sebivenlo/ESD_Spring_framework_2022/retake/workshop.md

 Create a class called `SpellChecker` that contains a method to check the spelling of a given word.
 Configure the Spring framework to manage the lifecycle of the `TextEditor` and `SpellChecker` objects, using annotations.

+Steps:
+1. Make the dependency in `SpellChecker.java` injectable
+2. Add spell checker using Dependency Injection in `TextEditor.java `class to utilise spell checker in `checkUsingSpellchecker` method
-Test the application to ensure that the TextEditor is able to use the `SpellChecker` to check the spelling of a word.
-Run the DependencyInjectionApplication, launch your browser and go to localhost:8080 (by default) to confirm everything works.
+4. Run the DependencyInjectionApplication, launch your browser and go to localhost:8080 (by default) to confirm that the TextEditor is able to use the `SpellChecker` to check the spelling of a word

-Bonus exercise requires you to also alter the texteditor.html file in `main/resources/templates/`
+5. Bonus: Check each word in the text and return a list of incorrectly spelled words.
+This requires you to also alter the texteditor.html file in `main/resources/templates/`

 ## Spring MVC